ArturoDiaz02/Bank-Customer-Segmentation/source/rstCustomer_Segmentation.rst

         """
         Gets the minimum and maximum values of any column in order to see in which range the values in this column oscillate.

+        Args:
-        :param dataframe: Source dataset.
+            dataframe (DataFrame): Source dataset.
-        :type dataframe: pandas.DataFrame
-        :param column: Variable or column in dataframe
+            column (string): Variable or column in dataframe

-        :type dataframe: string
+        Returns:
-        :return: Shows the minimun and maximun values from this column
+            void: Shows the minimun and maximun values from this column

-        :rtype: void
+        Raises:
+            TypeError: If the dataframe is not a DataFrame.
         """
         print("min: " + str(dataframe[column].min()) + " max: " + str(dataframe[column].max()))
     minAndMax(df,'CustomerDOB')